mop-tracker/mop/README.md

 ### Using Mop ###
-For demonstartion purposes Mop comes preconfigured with a number of stock tickers.
+For demonstration purposes Mop comes preconfigured with a number of stock tickers.
 You can easily change the default list by using the following keyboard commands: